sunfishcode/wasm-reference-manual/WebAssembly.md

 > Implementations needn't create a literal array to store the locals, or literal stacks to manage values at execution time.

-> These data structures are all allocated outside any linear-address space and are not any accessible to applications.
+> These data structures are all allocated outside any linear-memory address space and are not any accessible to applications.

 #### Function Execution Initialization